 - Low-temperature emitters,

 - Professional dishwashers,

 - Universal External Power Supplies (EPS), and

 - Electric vehicle chargers.

-The EC will give priority to those products with the highest potential for energy and/or material efficiency such as.
-The EC also plans to adopt regulations regarding eco-design requirements and an energy labeling scheme for tablets and phones by the end of 2022.
+The Commission will give priority to those products with the highest potential for energy and/or material efficiency.
+The Commission also plans to adopt regulations regarding eco-design requirements and an energy labeling scheme for tablets and phones by the end of 2022.
 The regulations will include energy efficiency and material efficiency (durability, reparability, upgradability, and recycling).

 Beveridge & Diamond's Consumer Products practice work with U.S. and multinational companies that make, distribute, transport, or sell consumer products in a hyper-competitive and evolving consumer goods market.
 Firm attorneys have represented business interests in the negotiation and implementation of multilateral environmental agreements and other international initiatives relevant to plastics and the circular economy in the U.S. and globally.
 For more information, please contact the authors.